fimoengine/emf-rfcs/text/0005-emf-core-base.md

 #### Module types

-The type of a module identifies a module loader capable of loading a specific module.
+The type of module identifies a module loader capable of loading a specific module.
 A module type is represented by an `emf_cbase_module_type_t`.

 #### Module filesystem structure